paulbricman/paulbricman.github.io/docs/tools/memnav.md

 Many of us routinely use search engines to navigate the internet.
 They help us find information so quickly and accurately that it's hard to imagine browsing the internet without them.
 Their convenience even makes us perceive searchable information as less worthy of committing to memory.[^1]

 Text mining is one of the core technologies behind search engines.
 By extracting meaning from text, search engines can easily match queries to appropriate pages.
 To get a sense of why language understanding is so important, imagine trying to find the details of preparing a meal in a cookbook written in a foreign language.
-Without text mining, search engines would similarly be limited to only finding exact string matches, with no other means of navigating the rich body of knowledge they have at their disposal.
+Without text mining, search engines would similarly be limited to exact string matches, with no other means of navigating the rich body of knowledge they have at their disposal.

 Due in large part to its extensive business value, text mining is a relatively mature technology.
-From question answering to summarization, state-of-the-art solutions are proposed every few months.[^2] Fortunately, this technology can be exapted in order to support powerful tools for thought.
-What if we could use text mining techniques to navigate human memory by making the stream of consciousness searchable?
+From question answering to summarization, state-of-the-art solutions are proposed every few months.[^2] What if we could exapt this technology in order to support powerful tools for thought?
+In the following sections, we'll explore the potential of text mining in navigating, and ultimately augmenting, human memory.

 ## Machine-Readable Memories

 In order to create tools capable of navigating memories, we first need to record them in a machine-readable format.
 One popular way of transcribing memories is journalling.
 By creating regular entries describing their daily thoughts, ambitions, and stories, people unknowingly build a genuine knowledge base of their lives.
-Slowly but surely, this accumulates into a rich body of knowledge which spans months, years, or even decades.
+Slowly but surely, this accumulates into a comprehensive body of knowledge which spans months, years, or even decades.

-Diaries mainly consist of text.
-Luckily, as we've previously seen, machines are already fluent in text.
+Diaries mainly consist of text, and as we've previously seen, machines already are fluent in text.
 This means that journalling is a very good candidate for supplying memories in a machine-readable format.
 In order to perform text mining, simply substitute web pages for diary entries, and let the algorithms do their job.

 ## Design

-Now that the memories are in a machine-readable format, we can start implementing the actual features of the memory navigator.
+Now that we have a way of converting memories into a machine-readable format, we can start implementing the actual features of MemNav, the memory navigator.

 ### Semantic Search